marmelab/ng-admin/doc/Getting-started.md

 The `referenced_list` field type displays a datagrid for one-to-many relationships.
 In this examples, by specifying how comments and posts are related (via the `postId` field in the referenced `comments`), ng-admin manages to fetch related entities.

-As a side note, you can see that it's possible to create a reference to a non-existent entity (`nga.entity('comments)` creates the related entity for the occasion).

 The new post show view is directly accessible from the listView, by clicking on the id of a post in the list.

 ![post show view with related comments](images/post_show_view_with_related_comments.png)